dismais/simplonchat/README.md

 # Download simplonchat.zip

-extract than follow the readme ton run the app
+extract than follow the readme to run the app

 # Simplonchatapp